aurora-arg/pyebfgen/README.md

-# pyulsbatch
+# ebfgen
-Python ULS batchfile generator.
+Python batch file generator for use with the FCC EBF system.

 FCC Documentation can be found at: https://www.fcc.gov/wireless/systems-utilities/uls-electronic-batch-filing